 - Bring a copy of the Registration Adjustment Form to the instructor to obtain approval.

-- Upload the signed Registration Adjustment form along with the online Cross-Registration Request Form: Language Courses.
+- Upload the signed Registration Adjustment form when filling out the Cross-Registration Request Form*

 - SIPA core courses are never available for cross-registration.